- Our Impact

 - My World Vision

-Bolivia is one of the poorest countries in Latin America.
-More than eight percent of Bolivians are unemployed and about 60 percent live below the poverty line.
+Despite Bolivia being a country rich with resources, it is still one of the poorest countries in Latin America.
+Around 7 percent of the population is unemployed, and 45 percent is below the poverty line.

 Explore areas where you can help us build a better world for children.